ManolisPy/Yugioh-Script-Generator-Advanced-Demo/README.md

 The zipped file contains an executable with the necessary stuff for it to run.
 The app is easy to use and the instructions are clear.
 I don't think the modules matter (despite having uploaded them), because my intention is merely to introduce the concept.

-Basically: I want to know if it's worth it to spend time on it or if there are alternatives that are equally as effective (if not better) - not for profit, that should be abvious.
+Basically: I want to know if it's worth it to spend time on it or if there are alternative methods that are equally as effective (if not better) - not for profit, that should be abvious.